 Regarding performance, the primary measurement will be the manager’s returns (net of fees) versus the relevant and agreed upon benchmark.
 Failure of a manager to generate excess returns in a short period of time does not require that the contract with the firm be terminated.
 However, the firm’s returns must be within an acceptable range.
 A secondary performance measure is the manager’s returns relative to a universe of returns of managers with similar styles.

-Reasons for investment manager termination may include, but are not limited to: changes in investment style and discipline, changes in the firm (e.g., personnel, organizational structure) which may detract from future performance, changes in the system’s Investment Policy eliminating the need for the manager, loss of confidence that the firm will add value and material legal or regulatory infractions.
+Reasons for investment manager termination may include but are not limited to: changes in investment style and discipline, changes in the firm (e.g., personnel, organizational structure) which may detract from future performance, changes in the system’s Investment Policy eliminating the need for the manager, loss of confidence that the firm will add value and material legal or regulatory infractions.

 Reporting and Review